AlexsLemonade/refinebio-examples/differential-expression/README.md

 [GenePattern notebooks](http://genepattern-notebook.org/example-notebooks/)
 contain [ready-made analyses](http://genepattern-notebook.org/example-notebooks/).
-For users who are more comfortable with Python, or are not comfortable with using scripts, the GenePattern notebooks are written in Python but can be run using a graphics user interface (GUI).
+For users who are more comfortable with Python, or are not comfortable with using R Notebooks, the GenePattern notebooks are written in Python but can be run using a graphics user interface (GUI).
 To use GenePattern, you have to create an account.
 For use with GenePattern notebooks, data from refine.bio needs to be converted to GenePattern [formats](http://software.broadinstitute.org/cancer/software/genepattern/file-formats-guide).